guidelines and rules to apply for access to NFFA Europe Infrastructures

 Activities are performed in 6 different types of Installations:

-Each Installation includes laboratories located in different NFFA-EU sites; when needed, limited* access to co-located Large-Scale Facilities for Fine Analysis is offered as part of Litho, or SM, EC or ME nano-characterization.
+Each Installation includes laboratories located in different NFFA-EU sites; furthermore, when needed, access to co-located Large-Scale Facilities for Fine Analysis is offered as part of the access to Litho, SM or ECM nano-characterisation with some limitations*.

 NFFA-Europe proposals necessarily**

-Whenever possible access will be granted in a single NFFA-Europe site for all research steps.
+Whenever possible, access will be granted to a single NFFA-Europe site for all research steps.
 Access to more than one site for a given proposal will be considered only when technically or scientifically justified.
 Multiple access to the same facility (facilities) under the same proposal cannot be supported beyond standard reimbursement limits.

-*NFFA-Europe is not an alternative vehicle to access Large Scale Facilities with respect to the standard LSF access procedures proposed by each facility.
-Limited access to beamtime (SR, neutrons) may be granted by NFFA-Europe only in agreement with the rules stated below.
+*NFFA-Europe is not an alternative vehicle to access Large Scale Facilities with respect to the standard ALSF access procedures proposed by each facility.
+Limited access to beamtime (SR, neutrons) for characterization may be granted by NFFA-Europe only in agreement with the rules stated below.

 The Single Entry Point (SEP) on this portal provides the overall list of tools and methods available and is the portal to submit a proposal.
 Proposals can be submitted at any time but will be periodically collected for scientific evaluation.
-These periodic collections will take place on 15 January, 15 April, 15 July, 15 October at 17:00 (extended to the next working day should the official deadline fall on a nonworking day) each year.
+These periodic collections will take place on 1 March, 1 June, 1 September and 1 December (extended to the next working day should the official deadline fall on a non-working day) each year.

 After submission, the technical feasibility of each research step will be assessed by the Technical Liaison Network (TLNet).
 If proposals are submitted well before the collection deadlines, possible technical problems will be promptly identified and solutions worked out and proposed to the users.

 Feasible proposals will then be evaluated and ranked according to scientific merit by an external panel of reviewers (ARP).